 Put simply, free weights are indispensable for intermediate to advanced exercisers because the potential challenge is much higher.
 Most gyms stock dumbbells from five pounds into well over one hundred pounds.
 Similarly, barbells are made to hold many hundreds of pounds of weight.

-[Read More: The 13 Best Kettlebells]
+[Read More: Best Kettlebells]

 This allows for a consistent long-term progression pathway.
 Free weights are, by design, easy to use as a form of progressive overload.
 You can gradually add another five or ten pounds of weight to your bar over time and develop your muscular strength or size along the way.